Ringwood East

 Ringwood East is a suburb of Melbourne, Victoria, Australia, 26 km east of Melbourne's Central Business District, located within the City of Maroondah local government area.
-Ringwood East recorded a population of 10,764 at the 2021 census.
+The suburb recorded a population of 10,764 at the 2021 census.

-Ringwood East is located in the "Green Belt" of Melbourne, with much of the native vegetation and wildlife preserved in areas such as Wombalono Park and its surrounding suburban streets.
+Ringwood East lies within Melbourne's green belt, with native vegetation and wildlife preserved in areas such as Wombalono Park and surrounding streets.

-Access to high performing public schools, such as Ringwood Secondary College, as well as renowned private schools Tintern Grammar and Aquinas College, has led to high demand for housing in Ringwood East.
-The area is now seen as a real life-style option by people who may have previously looked to areas, such as Balwyn and Camberwell, for quality schools.
+Schools in the suburb include Ringwood Secondary College, Tintern Grammar, and Aquinas College.

-Ringwood East has its own railway station which is within the Myki Zone 2 fare zone on the Lilydale railway line.
-Maroondah Hospital is also located in Ringwood East, a large public hospital and emergency department serving the surrounding eastern suburbs.
+Ringwood East railway station, on the Lilydale line, is within the Myki Zone 2 fare zone.
+Maroondah Hospital is also located in the suburb.

-Ringwood East Post Office opened around 1902, in what was then a rural area, before the railway station opened in 1925.

-Hospitals

-Two hospitals serve the Ringwood East community and surrounding areas, providing comprehensive healthcare services:
+Facilities

 Maroondah Hospital

 A public teaching hospital under Eastern Health, offering emergency care, general and specialist medical services, surgery, critical care, and adult mental health support.

 Australian Army barracks

-The barracks at 56 Dublin Rd, Ringwood East has long supported the Australian Army through local military facilities and reserve units.
+The barracks at 56 Dublin Rd, Ringwood East houses an Australian Army Reserve unit.

-The Australian Army Reserve in Ringwood East is part of a broader network of units that support the Australian Defence Force (ADF).
-Reserve members participate in training and operations, contributing to national defence and emergency response efforts, while also engaging in local community activities.

-In April 2013, the Minister for Defence and the Parliamentary Secretary for Defence visited the Ringwood Army Reserve base to highlight its strategic importance.
-The visit emphasized the Reserve's role in providing a flexible military force capable of supporting both domestic and international operations and reaffirmed the government’s commitment to enhancing Reserve units across the country.
+In April 2013, the Minister for Defence and the Parliamentary Secretary for Defence visited the Ringwood Army Reserve base.

-The 31st Army Cadet Unit in Ringwood East provides training in military skills, preparing cadets for potential future service in the Army Reserve or regular Army.
+The 31st Army Cadet Unit, based in Ringwood East, provides cadets with training in military skills.